Levi-Ackman/Reb_ICML2025/Reviewer 3453.md

 Since CoTAR is designed as ***a seamless replacement for attention***, TeCh is indeed built on a Transformer encoder structure, with attention replaced by our CoTAR module.
 This is why we still follow the Transformer encoder naming convention.

 Regarding file access, we suspect this may be due to a temporary network issue.
 We are able to consistently access all files on our side.
 We kindly invite the reviewer to try again using the direct [**link**](https://anonymous.4open.science/r/TeCh-24/layers/Transformer_EncDec.py).
-Moreover, the full implementation of TeCh—including the CoTAR module—is also provided in the uploaded **Supplementary Material**, where Transformer_EncDec.py can be accessed without any difficulty.
+Moreover, the full implementation of TeCh—including the CoTAR module—is also provided in the uploaded **Supplementary Material**, where the *./layers/Transformer_EncDec.py* file can be accessed without any difficulty.

 We hope this clears up the concern and confirms that the released code faithfully implements CoTAR as described.